 Our civil justice system needs the services that neutrals can provide the courts, parties, and the public.
 This benchbook explains how court-appointed neutrals can be used to fulfill our mission to provide a just, speedy, and inexpensive determination for all disputes.
 We encourage you to tell the judges in your area about its availability and usefulness.

 The ACAN Benchbook is available free of charge.
 You can download your own copy, 3-hole punch it, and place it in a binder or view and download sections as described below.

-Section 1 - Types of Appointments.
+Section 1 - Role of Neutrals.
 Summary of the various roles judicial adjuncts can serve.

 Section 2 - Appointment Orders and Samples.
 Explains the rules that govern appointment orders and provides a detailed checklist of items to include in an appointment order.

 Section 3 - Ethical Issues and Practical Concerns.
 Explains the sources of authority for ethics rules that govern judicial adjuncts, gives an overview of the rules, and provides a checklist for judges to review with their adjuncts early in the appointment.

 Section 4 - An Article on ABA Guidelines

 Section 5 - Federal and State Neutral Rules and Authorities

 Section 6 - Articles, Books, Websites, and Literature about Neutrals